hasura/graphql-engine/docs/graphql/manual/schema/relationships/action-relationships.rst

 In this example, we're creating a relationship for the ``createUser`` action.

-Step 2: Define the relationship
+Step 3: Define the relationship
 -------------------------------

-In the section opened by the above step, fill out the following fields:
+The following values can be defined for an action relationship:

 - **Relationship type**: Select a :ref:`type of relationship <relationship_database_modelling>`.